 Introduction to React Native Layout

-In react native, React Native layout helps us in structuring the application, which makes the user interface more attractive and inspiring for the users.
-React native component uses flexbox to layout the applications based on react native.
+In react native, React Native layout helps us structure the application, making the user interface more attractive and inspiring for the users.
+React native component uses Flexbox to layout the applications based on React native.
 Flexbox works in the same way as it works over CSS, with some exceptions.
-The defaults are quite different on react native, like flex Direction defaults to column instead of row, and only a single number is supported by the flex parameter.
+The defaults are pretty different on react native like flex Direction defaults to column instead of row, and only a single number is supported by the flex parameter.

 Properties of React Native Layout

-React native flexbox uses the properties like align-items, flex-direction, justify-content for placing the children in a layout.
+React native Flexbox uses the properties like align-items, flex-direction, and justify-content for placing the children in a layout.
 The flexDirection of a component is determined by the primary axis of the layout.
-The axis will be vertical if the flexDirection is column otherwise it would be horizontal.
+The axis will be vertical if the flexDirection is a column; otherwise, it would be horizontal.
 Below is the diagram which will illustrate how flexDirection, primary and secondary axis are related to each other.

 1. flexDirection